Season: 2 (The Sonny & Cher Show)

 Cover of Dusty Springfield (1963)

 Breakout: Bartender Ted Zeigler answers the phone as “Holmes & Yoyo.”
 (Cher scholar Jay says this was a 1970s TV show.
 Thank you.)
-Alvin asks again if that was the ratings people calling and why the bartender (I keep forgetting he has a name; it’s Herbie) didn’t admit they were really watching The Sonny & Cher Show.
-Ted says he got the Yoyo part right.
-Laverne comes in wanting a double scotch, no ice.
+Alvin asks again if that was the ratings people calling and why did the bartender, (I keep forgetting he has a name; it’s Herbie), didn’t admit he was watching The Sonny & Cher Show.
+Herbie says he got the Yoyo part right.
+Laverne comes in wearing a pretty needlepointed sweater and wanting a double scotch, no ice.
+She gargles it.
 Harry left her that night, she says.
 Here we go.
 Alvin asks if she is drinking to forget and she says she is drinking to celebrate.
-(Watching these episodes out of order was really confusing.
-This is probably one of the first shows to carry a plotline over multiple episodes.)
+(Watching these episodes out of order was really confusing because Alvie and Laverne’s relationship evolved over the season.
+This might jube be one of the first shows to carry a plotline over multiple episodes.)
 Harry is leaving to join the Navy, Laverne says.
-She says she’ll probably bump into him from time to time.
-Laverne says they had an argument and he left in his Winnie the Pooh pajamas.
-They found because she never cooks more than warming up a Twinkie.
-She says she put tomato sauce on it.
+She says she’ll probably bump into him from time to time, (a joke that she sleeps with men in the Navy).
+Laverne says they had an argument and he left after packing his Winnie the Pooh pajamas.
+Harry was upset Laverne never cooked anything anymore and she tried warming up a Twinkie.
+Alvie says that sounds awful and Laverne says she put tomato sauce on it.
+Herbie then makes a drinking joke.

-Opening Banter: Sonny says he’s learning something new and Cher quips “It’s about time.”
-“If you would learn something it would be nice.”
-Cher says she’s too busy making the cover of The Enquirer to learn something new.
+Opening Banter: Sonny says he’s learning something new and Cher quips “It’s about time….If you would learn something it would be nice.”
+“Who’s got the time,” Sonny quips, “not you.”
+Cher has her arms folded.
+She says she’s too busy making the cover of The Enquirer to learn something new.
 Sonny is gonna lay it on us, he says.
-Sonny says he’s learning the science of numbers (numerology).
+Sonny says he’s learning the “science of numbers” (numerology).
 They seem to be bantering away from the script.
-Sonny talks about lucky numbers and how you’re future could be affected by numbers.
+Sonny talks about lucky numbers and how your future could be affected by numbers.
 Cher quips that Uncle Luigi got 1-10 for playing the numbers.
 Cher says the Nielsen ratings are numbers that affect them.
-Cher kids Sonny for saying “hey Cher” as a segue.
-Sonny says Cher talks a lot and “pop offs” at the mouth, but he can’t say that anymore because “you’re not my responsibility” anymore.
-Yikes!
+Cher kids Sonny for saying “hey Cher” as a segue, that it means “Shut up and let me continue.”
+Sonny says he can’t say the same things, use the same terms he used when they were married, about how Cher “pops offs at the mouth,” but he can’t say that anymore because “you’re not my responsibility” anymore.
+(Yikes!)
+He looks up at the sky as a “thank God” gesture and Cher punches him in the arm.
 Cher prods him to get on with it.
-Sonny says you can eliminate risks and Cher says it must be like Planned Parenthood.
+They’re joking about the word “diversification” for some reason.
+Sonny says you can eliminate risks and live “accident free” and Cher says it must be like Planned Parenthood.
+Cher has her arms akimbo and Sonny has a hand on his hip.
 Sonny says he used a book to figure out his number and Cher’s number.
 “Cher, I’ve had your number for a long time.”
 The audience claps.
 “Take your new baby, Cher.”
-And he does a Henny Youngman joke.
+And Sonny does a Henny Youngman joke.
 Sonny says knowing his number could change Elijah Blue completely.
 Cher says she changes him completely eight times a day.
-Sonny says the name Cher may not have the right amount of letters to be lucky.
+Sonny says the name Cher may not have the proper amount of letters to be lucky.
 Cher says she’s changed her name enough lately without that.

 Cher Solo: “I Got It Bad and That Aint Good” (Audio)